Taco seasoning is easy to make at home with common spices you may already have!

 Instructions

-- In a medium bowl whisk together cumin, onion powder, garlic powder, oregano, chili powder, paprika, and cornstarch until well combined.
+- In a medium bowl whisk together cumin, onion powder, garlic powder, oregano, chili powder, paprika, cornstarch, and salt until well combined.

 - Transfer mixture to an air-tight container.
 Store up to 3 months in a cool, dry, dark, place.